Catchword (game show): Round 4 – They Said It / Hidden Word in a Sentence

 Eight poems were generated, one at a time.
 Each poem had one incomplete word, which the contestants had to finish.

 From series 5 onward, this round was replaced by "Hidden Word in a Sentence".
 The contestants were shown a sentence in which a word had been hidden, typically comprising the end of one word and the start of the next, and which was phrased to include a clue to that word.
 (E.g. "Pill used by table tennis player" would lead to "tablet".)
 The contestants had to buzz-in and state the hidden word.
 Seven sentences were played.

 Round 5 – Through the Vowel

 Three 3-by-3 grids of nine letters were played, each with a vowel in the centre surrounded by consonants.
 Each contestant in turn read off a line of three letters that included the vowel, then gave a word that started with the first consonant and included the other two letters in order.
 The two consonants in the line were removed from the grid before the next contestant's turn, and a new grid was played after all three had given a word.
+A different contestant played first on each grid.

 A line of letters could be played reading in either direction, such as "Y-A-T" becoming "yachtswomen" or "T-A-Y" becoming "treasury".